Matthewvoss8/GradSchool/README.md

-# Predicting the Spread of Lyme Disease in the Midwest
+# Ticks in the Midwest
 <p align="center">By Cassidy Kohls and Matthew Voss</p>

 The purpose of this project is to better model the data than the researchers who used Logistic Regression.
 To learn more about their prior work go here: